dcsil/lexislabs/product_research/use_cases.md

 - Progress bar for number of sentences read out of total in passage
 - Can select sentence from passage to practice
 - Detailed feedback available for each error, which would be a highlighted word
-- Ideal pronounciation available for each error
+- Ideal pronounciation audio available to play for each error
 - Button to go to aggregated feedback
 - Temporarily available audio playback
 - Error highlighting on audio timeline